open-telemetry/opentelemetry.io/content/en/docs/concepts/sdk-configuration/general-sdk-configuration.md

 ## `OTEL_TRACES_SAMPLER`

-Specifies the Sampler to be used by the SDK.
-Combining samples is done via an underscore (`_`) character.
-See [Sampling](/docs/reference/specification/trace/sdk#sampling) for more information.
+Specifies the Sampler used to sample traces by the SDK.

 **Default value:** `"parentbased_always_on"`